 Can I get another job to earn some extra money during my internship?

 No. The J-1 Intern/Trainee regulations prohibit you from pursuing additional employment.
-You may only perform your internship or training program while in the U.S. and you may only do so at the place of employment indicated on the Training/Internship Placement Plan (DS-7002).
+You may only perform your internship or training program while in the U.S. and you may only do so at the site of activity indicated on the Training/Internship Placement Plan (DS-7002).

 I am not happy with my current host employer.
 Can I switch to another company?